munrocape/harry/README.md

-#har2jmx
+#harry

-har2jmx is a command line utility that will convert a HTTP Archive (har) into a JMeter test plan (jmx)
+harry is a command line utility that will convert a HTTP Archive (har) into a JMeter test plan (jmx)

 ###Why?
 HTTP Archives are great for recording all of the requests made on a page.
 However, a typical webpage will have dozens of such requests.
 To accurately test the performance of a webpage with JMeter, you would need to manually replicate the requests.